-The payment of shift differential shall be in accordance with Article VII Section 2 (b) Day Workers on page 19 of the current Labour Agreement and subject to the definition of "day" and the official starting and stopping times that have been agreed to between the parties.
+The payment of shift differential shall be in accordance with Article VII Section 2(b) Day Workers and subject to the definition of "day" and the official starting and stopping times that have been agreed to between the parties.

 The start time for day workers will be 7:00 a.m. with eligibility for shift differential starting at 3:00 p.m. at the afternoon shift rate for day workers.